Roger II of Sicily: Rise to power in Sicily

 In 1112, at the age of sixteen, Roger began his personal rule, being named "now knight, now count of Sicily and Calabria" in a charter document dated 12 June 1112.
 In 1117, his mother, who had married Baldwin I of Jerusalem, returned to Sicily, since the patriarch of Jerusalem had declared the marriage invalid.
 Roger seems to have felt the slight, and this might explain his later reluctance to go crusading.
-Roger married his first wife, Elvira, daughter of King Alfonso VI of Castile and his fourth wife, Isabella, who may be identical to his former concubine, the converted Moor, Zaida, baptised Isabella.
+Roger married his first wife, Elvira, daughter of King Alfonso VI of Castile and, later, his fourth wife, Isabella, who may be identical to his former concubine, the converted Moor, Zaida, who was baptized with the name of Isabella.

 In 1122, Duke William II of Apulia, who was fighting with Count Jordan of Ariano, offered to renounce his remaining claims to Sicily as well as part of Calabria.
 Roger, in exchange, provided William with 600 knights and access to money for his campaign.

 Rise to power in southern Italy

 When William II of Apulia died childless in July 1127, Roger claimed all Hauteville family possessions in the peninsula as well as the overlordship of the Principality of Capua, which had been nominally given to Apulia almost thirty years earlier.
 However, the union of Sicily and Apulia was resisted by Pope Honorius II and by the subjects of the duchy itself.